USS Defiant

 The USS Defiant is the name of two starships in the Star Trek media franchise, most notably featured in the television series Star Trek: Deep Space Nine (1993–1999) and the film Star Trek: First Contact (1996).
-Introduced in Deep Space Nine's third season, it is a warship attached to the show's eponymous space station.
+Introduced in Deep Space Nines third season, it is a warship attached to the show's eponymous space station.
 The original Defiant is destroyed during the Dominion War in the seventh season and replaced with a sister ship.

 The Defiant was designed by Jim Martin, Gary Hutzel and Tony Meinger.

 Design and development

 For the first two seasons of Deep Space Nine, stories requiring characters to travel off-station typically involved small runabout vessels.
 Producer Ira Steven Behr and writer Robert Hewitt Wolfe believed runabouts would be insufficient to confront the adversarial Dominion introduced in the second season, and they convinced executive producer Rick Berman of the need for a new ship.
 Additionally, the Defiant was intended to solve the problem of cramped runabout sets.

 The Defiant was initially designed by art illustrator Jim Martin, with contributions from visual effects supervisor Gary Hutzel and modelmaker Tony Meininger.
 Original designs called for a "beefed-up" runabout-type ship, but this gave way to a full-fledged starship design initially called Valiant.
 This name was dropped out of fear that it would conflict with Star Trek: Voyager's titular starship, also beginning with a "V".

 An early screenplay for Star Trek: First Contact (1996) called for the Defiant to be destroyed, but Behr objected and the idea was dropped.

-Following the Defiant's destruction in "The Changing Face of Evil", the writers had wanted a new type of successor ship but the budget wasn't available.
+Following the Defiant's destruction in "The Changing Face of Evil", the writers had wanted a new type of successor ship but the budget was not available.
 As a result, they replaced the Defiant with the same spacecraft design for the USS São Paulo in "The Dogs of War".
 Ron Moore said in the Star Trek: Deep Space Nine Companion that the new ship was intended to be designated "Defiant-A", but it would have been too costly to redo the CG model for one episode because stock shots from earlier episodes had to be used as well for budgetary reasons.